-The objective of this Implement Standard is to describe the requirements are to be satisfied in the in the Establishment, Operation and Maintenance of a Training Organization in Sri Lanka.
+The objective of this Implementing Standard is to describe the requirements that are to be satisfied in the in the Establishment, Operation and Maintenance of a Flying Training Organization in Sri Lanka.

 1.3 Applicability

 - (a) Organizations engaged in training of pilots. - (b) Applicants for establishment of operation and maintenance of Training Organizations for Pilots.